SteveErnest/ESP32-Project-4/README.md

-This is a program for displaying figures using an ESP32.
+This is a program for displaying figures using an OLED, with an ESP32.